fireice-uk/xmr-stak/doc/FAQ.md

 If your coin you want to mine is not listed please check the documentation of the coin and try to find out if `cryptonight` or `cryptonight-lite` is the used algorithm.
 Select one of these generic coin algorithms.

+## Internal compiler error

+Seeing `g++: internal compiler error: Killed (program cc1plus)` is probably related to not enough RAM to compile.
+1 Gb RAM should be enough (it is on clean Ubuntu 16.04).